robert-westenberger/knowledgebase/computer-science/algorithms-and-data-structures/algorithmic-problems/longest-substring-without-repeating-characters.md

 ### Optimized Sliding Window Technique
 - Initialize an object to keep track of characters encountered.
 - Initialize result, left, and right variables to `0`.
-- Slide the right index from the beginning of the string to the end of the string.
+- Slide the right index from the beginning of the string to the end of the string, one index at a time.
+If the new index is not in the window, keep sliding right.
+- If a character is found that's currently in the window, we remove the character from the current window by sliding the left index to the right.